 Challenges and Change: Relocating Uncle Tom’s Cabin and Preserving Dance Traditions

 The venue’s success was tempered by practical problems.
 There was no direct road, so visitors had to walk or pay for a carriage to reach it.
-Worse, the cliffs kept crumbling.
+Worse, the cliffs on which it was built kept crumbling.
 Landslides in the 1890s and early 1900s caused serious damage.
 In June 1901, the smoking room fell into the sea, and further sections of the building were lost in subsequent years.
 The figurehead came down in 1903, and by October 1907, the original site was forced to close.

 Uncle Tom’s Cabin relocated to Queen’s Promenade after the original cliffside building was forced to close due to erosion and collapse.
 The final demolition of the original site happened in January 1908.
 The new venue, also called Uncle Tom’s Cabin, opened on Queen’s Promenade in 1907, just before the original site was completely lost.
 It has operated at this location ever since.